papapalapa/BlockShower/README.md

 ## About - Developer

 I'm Janghoon Lee from [Minerva Schools at KGI](https://www.minerva.kgi.edu)!
-I'm passionate about utilizing my software engineering skiils to create projects that entertain people.
+I'm passionate about utilizing my software engineering skills to create projects that entertain people.
 If you are a web developer (Node.js + Express, Python + Django, React), let's connect!
 If you are an AI enginner, let's connect!

 [Janghoon Lee](https://www.linkedin.com/in/janghoon-lee-6b92a0171/)